amd/aocl-data-analytics/doc/nonlinear_models/nldf_intro.rst

     is a judicious value that works for most applications.

 It is strongly recommended to relax the convergence tolerances (see options) when approximating derivatives.
-If it is observed that solver "stagnates" or fails during the optimization process, tweaking the step value is encouraged.
+If it is observed that the solver "stagnates" or fails during the optimization process, tweaking the step value is encouraged.

 **Verifying derivatives**